-Aerotrac is widely used in the rotary-wing market, with an outstanding track record of providing functionality designed to meet the very specific needs of the major rotary-wing aircraft types, including Agusta, Airbus, Bell, Enstrom, MD, Robinson, Schweizer, Sikorsky and others.
+Aerotrac is widely used in the rotary-wing market, with an outstanding track record of providing ‘functionally rich’ modules designed to support both Part 145 maintenance and Continued Airworthiness Management, with very specific needs of the major rotary-wing aircraft types, including Agusta, Airbus, Bell, Enstrom, MD, Robinson, Schweizer, Sikorsky and others.

-Aerotrac seamlessly integrates the continuing airworthiness maintenance planning functions with base & line maintenance activities.
-Aerotrac has standard functionality for the management of N1, N2, N3 cycles, RINS, Torques Cycles, Abbreviated Cycle Factors and a variety of discrete Penalty Factor combinations to ensure the accurate capture and forecasting of complex data based on an aircraft’s operation and the stipulations of the aircraft / engine OEM’s.
+Aerotrac seamlessly integrates all processes and has specific functionality to support complex life formulas, N1, N2, N3 cycles, RINS, Torques Cycles, Abbreviated Cycle Factors and a variety of other Penalty Factors combining to ensure the accurate control and forecasting of complex maintenance data based on an aircraft’s operation and the stipulations of the aircraft / engine OEM’s.

 Aerotrac has its roots in Engine Overhaul.
 It was designed from the outset to manage all aspects of the process from initial input to final release.
 Suitable for all engine types, from large gas-turbine to light-aircraft piston engines, Aerotrac seamlessly manages the business processes, offering complete visibility of the job from the top down.